 The Rise of Ozempic for Weight Loss Sparks Ethical Concerns

 The buzz around Ozempic and similar drugs is inescapable.
-Anti-obesity medications (AOMs) are prescribed to an estimated 6% of Americans, with the number of prescriptions nearly doubling each year since 2019.
-Developed initially to manage diabetes, these drugs are being hailed as potential game-changers in addressing a range of conditions beyond reducing unhealthy body fat, including heart disease, Alzheimer's, sleep apnea, and even alcoholism.
+Anti-obesity medications (AOMs) are now prescribed to an estimated 6% of Americans, with prescriptions nearly doubling each year since 2019.
+Developed initially to manage diabetes, these drugs are being hailed as potential game-changers for a variety of conditions beyond weight loss, including heart disease, Alzheimer's, sleep apnea, and even alcoholism.

-Many experts are raising concerns about the potential risks these drugs pose to patients.
-These include side effects such as muscle loss and serious complications like pancreatitis, as well as kidney and gallbladder issues.
-There's also the risk of triggering eating disorders, along with concerns about harmful reactions from counterfeit versions of these medications.
-Additionally, broader ethical issues surrounding access and equity in their use are raising alarms.
+Many experts, however, are raising concerns about the potential risks these medications pose to patients.
+These range from side effects like muscle loss to severe complications such as pancreatitis, as well as kidney and gallbladder issues.
+There's also the possibility of triggering eating disorders, along with the dangers posed by counterfeit versions of these medications.
+On top of that, ethical questions surrounding access and fairness in their use are sounding alarms.

 "The high costs of anti-obesity drugs and the need for lifelong use pose significant financial challenges, which could worsen health disparities," said Dr. Klitzman, a professor of psychiatry and director of the Master of Science in Bioethics Program at Columbia University.
 "There's also a risk that the excitement about these new medications might overshadow crucial public health efforts focused on prevention and lifestyle changes."

-Columbia Psychiatry News spoke with Dr. Klitzman about the ethical and health concerns surrounding the use of AOMs, as well as the long-term risks and benefits that must be considered in tackling the obesity epidemic and broader public health challenges.
+Columbia Psychiatry News spoke with Dr. Klitzman about the ethical and health concerns surrounding the use of AOMs and the long-term risks and benefits that must be considered in tackling the obesity epidemic and broader public health challenges.

 How did Ozempic and similar medications become a cultural phenomenon?